Bestford/gw2-aetherium/README.md

-# Guild Wars 2: Aetherium
+# Guild Wars 2: Aetherium Calculator

 ## About